History of self-driving cars: 1980s

-In the 1980s, a vision-guided Mercedes-Benz robotic van, designed by Ernst Dickmanns and his team at Munich's Bundeswehr University in Germany, achieved a speed of 59.6 mph on streets without traffic.
+In the 1980s, a vision-guided Mercedes-Benz robotic van, designed by Ernst Dickmanns and his team at Munich's University of the Bundeswehr Munich in Germany, achieved a speed of 59.6 mph on streets without traffic.
 Subsequently, intergovernmental organisation Eureka conducted the Prometheus Project on autonomous vehicles from 1987 to 1995.

 In the same decade, the DARPA-funded Autonomous Land Vehicle (ALV) project in the United States made use of new technologies developed by the University of Maryland, Carnegie Mellon University, the Environmental Research Institute of Michigan, Martin Marietta, and SRI International.
-The ALV project achieved the first road-following demonstration that used lidar, computer vision, and autonomous robotic control to direct a robotic vehicle at speeds of up to 19 mph.
+The ALVINN (An Autonomous Land Vehicle in a Neural Network) project achieved the first road-following demonstration that used lidar, computer vision, and autonomous robotic control to direct a robotic vehicle at speeds of up to 19 mph.

 In 1987, HRL Laboratories (formerly Hughes Research Labs) demonstrated the first off-road map and sensor-based autonomous navigation on the ALV.
 The vehicle traveled over 2000 ft at 1.9 mph on complex terrain with steep slopes, ravines, large rocks, and vegetation.
 By 1989, the Navlab of Carnegie Mellon University had pioneered the use of neural networks to steer and otherwise control autonomous vehicles, forming the basis of contemporary control strategies.

 1990s

 In 1991, the United States Congress passed the ISTEA Transportation Authorization bill, which instructed the United States Department of Transportation (USDOT) to "demonstrate an automated vehicle and highway system by 1997."
 The Federal Highway Administration took on this task, first with a series of Precursor Systems Analyses and then by establishing the National Automated Highway System Consortium (NAHSC).
-This cost-shared project was led by FHWA and General Motors, with Caltrans, Delco, Parsons Brinkerhoff, Bechtel, UC-Berkeley, Carnegie Mellon University, and Lockheed Martin as additional partners.
+This cost-shared project was led by Federal Highways Administration and General Motors, with Caltrans, Delco, Parsons Brinkerhoff, Bechtel, UC-Berkeley, Carnegie Mellon University, and Lockheed Martin as additional partners.
 Extensive systems engineering work and research culminated in Demo '97 on I-15 in San Diego, California, in which about 20 automated vehicles, including cars, buses, and trucks, were demonstrated to thousands of onlookers, attracting extensive media coverage.
 The demonstrations involved close-headway platooning intended to operate in segregated traffic, as well as "free agent" vehicles intended to operate in mixed traffic.
 Other carmakers were invited to demonstrate their systems, such that Toyota and Honda also participated.
 While the subsequent aim was to produce a system design to aid commercialization, the program was canceled in the late 1990s due to tightening research budgets at USDOT.
 Overall funding for the program was in the range of $90 million.